Efficient Error Certification for Physics-Informed Neural Networks: Related work

-\paragraph{Robustness Verification of Neural Networks} The presence of adversarial examples, \ie, small local input perturbations that lead to large output changes, was established by \citet{szegedy2013intriguing} in image classifiers.
+\paragraph{Robustness Verification of Neural Networks.} The presence of adversarial examples, \ie, small local input perturbations that lead to large output changes, was established by \citet{szegedy2013intriguing} in image classifiers.
 As robust classifiers emerged~\citep{madry2017towards}, so did attempts to certify them formally.
-Those methods can be divided into \textit{exact}, \ie, complete \citep{katz2017reluplex,ehlers2017formal,huang2017safety,lomuscio2017approach,bunel2018unified}, or \textit{conservative}, \ie, sound but incomplete \citep{gowal2018effectiveness,mirman2018differentiable,wang2018mixtrain,wong2018provable,ayers2020parot}.
-A promising set of conservative methods poses the problem as a convex relaxation of the original nonlinear network architecture, and solves it using a linear programming solver \citep{salman2019convex} or by obtaining closed-form bounds \citep{zhang2018efficient,wang2021beta}.
+Those methods can be divided into \textit{exact}, \ie, complete \citep{katz2017reluplex,ehlers2017formal,huang2017safety,lomuscio2017approach,bunel2018unified,de2021improved,ferrari2022complete}, or \textit{conservative}, \ie, sound but incomplete \citep{gowal2018effectiveness,mirman2018differentiable,wang2018mixtrain,wong2018provable,ayers2020parot}.
+A promising set of conservative methods poses the problem as a convex relaxation of the original nonlinear network architecture, and solves it using a linear programming solver \citep{salman2019convex,zhang2022general} or by obtaining closed-form bounds \citep{zhang2018efficient,wang2021beta}.
 The latter are especially appealing due to their efficiency.
 Examples include CROWN \citep{zhang2018efficient} and $\alpha$-CROWN \citep{xu2020fast}. \citet{xu2020automatic} extended the linear relaxation framework from \citet{zhang2018efficient} to general computation graphs, but the purely backward propagation nature makes it potentially less efficient than custom bounds/hybrid approaches~\citep{shi2020robustness}.

-We use techniques from robustness verification typically applied in a local input neighborhoods to certify the \textit{full} applicability domains of PINNs.
-To the best of our knowledge, ours is the first application of these methods to a \textit{`global'} specification, and within a scientific context.
+Our work adapts techniques from verification to certify the \textit{full} applicability domain of PINNs, in a similar fashion to the \textit{global} specification from \citet{muller2023abstract}.